msdk/msdk/msdk-featdet/msdk-featdet-ADAP-3D/Readme.md

 ## Introduction

 ADAP-3D was originally developed by the Du-Lab research team ([http://www.du-lab.org](http://du-lab.org)) for detecting analyte-relevant peaks from raw Mass Spectrometry Metabolomic data.
 ADAP-3D takes advantage of the 3D nature of raw LC/MS or GC/MS data wherein mass spectra are stored in profile rather than centroid mode.
-The algorithm was first prototyped by the Du-Lab research team in python.
-Dharak Shah re-wrote the algorithm in java to speed up the computation and also make it part of the MSDK library as a **Google Summer of Code 2017** project.
+The algorithm was first prototyped by the Du-Lab research team in Python.
+Dharak Shah re-wrote the algorithm in Java to speed up the computation and also make it part of the MSDK library as a **Google Summer of Code 2017** project.

 ## Description